acamu/reactive-vertx-frontend/README.md

     ifconfig and check docker host ip
     docker run -p 2181:2181 -p 9092:9092 --env ADVERTISED_HOST=your-host-ip --env ADVERTISED_PORT=9092 spotify/kafka

+    if you stop and after start :

+    docker exec -it yourimagesId bash
+    the scripts are under this directory : /opt/kafka_2.11-0.10.1.0/bin

 For more info please follow the Dzone Guide to start the cluster (Reference [3]) on windows